Military Criminal Defense Attorneys

 McCormack & McCormack has decades of combined experience and is proud to provide aggressive and capable criminal defense representation for those who defend our country.
 We are fully aware of the career consequences that your charges, not to mention a conviction, may have and will work relentlessly to expedite your case to a reduction or dismissal of your charges.

-If you are an officer or senior enlisted member facing the loss of your career as a result of a Show Cause Board of Inquiry or administrative separation action, know that Greg McCormack has successfully assisted hundreds of clients in similar cases, saving their careers.
+If you are an officer or enlisted member facing the loss of your career as a result of a Show Cause Board of Inquiry or administrative separation action, know that our firm has successfully assisted hundreds of clients in similar cases, saving their careers.
+We also provide military administrative and criminal defense worldwide.

-Read reviews from former clients and check out our military case results to see why people turn to us when they need the best military and army defense representation in Virginia Beach.
+Read reviews from former clients and check out our military case results to see why people turn to us when they need the best military defense representation.

 Contact us online or give us a call at (888) 490-0876 for a confidential case evaluation to discuss the matter with a military criminal defense attorney.